kivy/kivy/doc/sources/guide/widgets.rst

 Isn't this a lot simpler?

-Both of the Apps should look something like this
+Both of the Apps should look something like this:

 .. image:: images/layout_background.png